Aditya61101/Group-Study/contribution.md

 3. Commit the changes: `git commit -m "relevant message"`
 4. Push the committed changes in your feature branch to your remote repository: `git push -u origin <your_branch_name>`
 5. To create a pull request, click on compare and pull requests.
+6. Also, upload a video snippet or at least a screenshot of the thing that you have done.
-6. Be willing to make any requested changes or improvements.
+7. Be willing to make any requested changes or improvements.
 #### Well done! 🎉 You've successfully submitted a pull request to the Group-Study.
 Please be patient while your submission undergoes review and awaits merging by a maintainer.